MoonLighTingPY/builderbase_macro/README.md

 ---

-## ▶️ Usage Guide
+## ▶️ Usage Guide:

 1. Start `main.exe`
 2. Set how many battles to wait before collecting elixir (default: 2)
-3. Open Clash of Clans
+3. Press `Start Bot`  in the UI
-4. Navigate to the Builder Base
+4. Open Clash of Clans
-5. Press `O` to start the bot
+5. Navigate to the Builder Base
-6. Press `P` to pause (wait for a few second before interacting for bot to finish current operations)
+7. Press `P` to pause (wait for a few second before interacting for bot to finish current operations)

 ---